Optware/Optware-ng/README.md

 This is an Optware fork.
 It targets to be firmware-independent and currently supports I686 and soft-float ARMv7 EABI and MIPSEL targets.

+# Attention!

+uClibc 0.9.33.2 feeds: ARMv7 (buildroot-armeabi) and MIPSEL (buildroot-mipsel) are now DEPRECATED.
+These feeds will remain there on the server, but will not be developed further, since uClibc 0.9.33.2 is *very* outdated.
+New feeds that use uClibc-ng 1.0.6: buildroot-armeabi-ng and buildroot-mipsel-ng should be used instead.
+If you have previously bootstrapped one of the uClibc 0.9.33.2 feeds using `buildroot-armeabi-bootstrap.sh` or `buildroot-mipsel-bootstrap.sh` scripts, see below for migrating instructions.

 # Getting started

 The instructions below only download, unpack and configure the package manager `ipkg`.
 You must previously make sure that `/opt` is writable, by preparing USB storage or router's `jffs` partition (for routers that support them), or symlink/mount-bind `/opt` to a location on your data volume (e.g., for a NAS).
 If you have MIPSEL/ARM Asus router running [Asuswrt-Merlin firmware](http://asuswrt.lostrealm.ca/download), check out [How To Install New Generation Optware]( https://www.hqt.ro/how-to-install-new-generation-optware) guide by @TeHashX.